balu1006/Balu_Areti-portfolio-react/README.md

 ## 📸 Screenshots

-> *Note: Please add screenshots to a `screenshots` folder in your repository to make these images appear.*

 ### 🏠 Hero Section
 *Modern, clean hero section with responsive layout and professional profile presentation.*
 ![Hero Section](./images/portfolio.png)